voxel51/player51/README.md

 ### Packages

-We use rollup, babel, uglify and eslint packages for packaging Player51.
+We use rollup, babel, uglify and eslint packages for packaging Player51 javascript, and postcss and cssnano for handling the css files.

 ```
 npm install --save-dev rollup